MicrosoftDocs/azure-ai-docs/articles/search/search-indexer-how-to-access-private-sql.md

 1. [Create the data source definition](search-howto-connecting-azure-sql-database-to-azure-search-using-indexers.md) as you would normally for Azure SQL.
 The format of the connection string is slightly different for a managed instance, but other properties are the same as if you were configuring a data source connection to Azure SQL database.

-    Provide the connection string that you copied earlier.
+    Provide the connection string that you copied earlier with an Initial Catalog specified.

     ```http
     POST https://myservice.search.windows.net/datasources?api-version=2024-07-01